tkdrob/hassio-addons/google-assistant-webserver/README.md

 1. At the first start, you will need to authenticate with Google, use the "Open Web UI" button for that.
 1. Ready to go!

+Note: Once authenticated through the Web UI, it's normal that you'll get an error message, ignore that.

 ## Configuration